PLEASE NOTE: Job profile content may reflect pre-COVID-19 conditions.

 • work in community probation and psychological services offices, prisons and courts

-• may visit offenders in their homes.
+• visit people on community-based sentences in their homes.

 What's the job really like?